-How to bring Personal Development Plans to your business
+How to introduce Personal Development Plans in your business

 “Personal development plan” is not an exciting phrase.
 If you want people to pay attention and get invested in this scheme, you’re going to have to announce the introduction of PDPs in a punchy way which properly communicates the benefits to your team members.

 Whenever I talk to members of the CharlieHR team about PDPs, it tends to go something like this:

 “None of you joined this company because you’re passionate about HR software.
 I don’t think anyone is really passionate about HR software.
 You joined this company because you thought it would help you along the way to your own goals and aspirations.
 That’s why we use PDPs – they give us concrete information to improve our ability to help you achieve your goals.”

 How to write a PDP (with free Personal Development Plan template)

 Your employees should be the ones responsible for writing their personal development plan — it should come from them, not their managers or the HR team.
 Each one of your team members will have different goals and aspirations: a PDP is where these individual goals intertwine with your business targets.

 Here is some guidance you can give your team to help them write their personal development plan: